-- A. New employment.
-Select this box if the beneficiary: - 1.
-Is outside the United States and holds no classification; - 2.
+Item A. New employment.
+Select this box if the beneficiary:

+- 1. Is outside the United States and holds no classification; - 2.
 Will begin employment in the United States for a new employer in a different nonimmigrant classification than the beneficiary currently holds; or - 3.
 Will work for the same employer but in a different nonimmigrant classification.

-NOTE: Do not select this box if the beneficiary will work for the same employer in the same classification, but there is a material change in the terms and conditions of employment, or the beneficiary's eligibility as specified in the original approved petition.
+NOTE: Do not select this box if the beneficiary will work for the same employer in the same classification, but there is a material change in the terms and conditions of employment or the beneficiary's eligibility as specified in the original approved petition.
 Select the box for Item F., Amended Petition, instead.

-- B. Continuation of previously approved employment without change with the same employer.
-Select this box if you are applying to continue the employment of the beneficiary in the same nonimmigrant classification the beneficiary currently holds and there has been no change to the employment. - C. Change in previously approved employment.
-Select this box if you are notifying USCIS of a non-material change to the previously approved employment, such as a change in job title without a material change in job duties. - D. New concurrent employment.
-Select this box if you are applying for a beneficiary to begin new employment with an additional employer in the same nonimmigrant classification the beneficiary currently holds while the beneficiary will continue working for his or her current employer in the same classification. - E. Change of employer.
-Select this box if you are applying for a beneficiary to begin employment working for a new employer in the same nonimmigrant classification that the beneficiary currently holds. - F. Amended petition.
-Select this box if you are applying to notify USCIS of a material change in the terms or conditions of employment, or the beneficiary's eligibility as specified in the original approved petition. - Item Number 2.
-If you seek to amend a petition, provide the receipt number of the petition that should be amended. - Item Number 3.
+Item B. Continuation of previously approved employment without change with the same employer.
+Select this box if you are applying to continue the employment of the beneficiary in the same nonimmigrant classification the beneficiary currently holds and there has been no change to the employment.

+Item C. Change in previously approved employment.
+Select this box if you are notifying USCIS of a non-material change to the previously approved employment, such as a change in job title without a material change in job duties.

+Item D. New concurrent employment.
+Select this box if you are applying for a beneficiary to begin new employment with an additional employer in the same nonimmigrant classification the beneficiary currently holds while the beneficiary will continue working for their current employer in the same classification.

+Item E. Change of employer for a beneficiary already in the requested classification.
+Select this box if you are applying for a beneficiary to begin employment working for a new employer in the same nonimmigrant classification that the beneficiary currently holds.

+Item F. Amended petition.
+Select this box if you are applying to notify USCIS of a material change in the terms or conditions of employment, or the beneficiary's eligibility as specified in the original approved petition.

+Item Number 2.
+If you seek to amend a petition, provide the receipt number of the petition that should be amended.

+Item Number 3.
 Requested Action.
 The following information explains the actions petitioners/employers may request on their petition.
-Select only one box. - A. Notify the office listed in Part 4. so the beneficiary can seek a visa or admission.
-Select this box if the beneficiary is outside of the United States, or, if the beneficiary is currently in the United States, but he or she will leave the United States to obtain a visa/admission abroad.
+Select only one action.

+Item A. Notify the office listed in Part 5. so the beneficiary can seek a visa or admission.
+Select this box if the beneficiary is outside of the United States, or, if the beneficiary is currently in the United States, but they will leave the United States to obtain a visa/admission abroad.

-- B. Change the status and extend the stay of a beneficiary who is now in the United States in another status.
-Select this box if the beneficiary is currently in the United States in a different nonimmigrant classification and is applying to change to a new nonimmigrant status. - C. Extend the stay of a beneficiary who now holds this status.
-Select this box if the beneficiary is currently in the United States in a nonimmigrant classification and is requesting an extension of his or her stay in the same nonimmigrant classification. - D. Amend the stay of a beneficiary who now holds this status.
-Select this box if the beneficiary is currently in the United States in the same nonimmigrant classification and you are notifying USCIS of any material changes in the terms and conditions of employment, or the beneficiary's eligibility as specified in the original approved petition, but you are not seeking a change in previously approved validity dates.
+Item B. Change the status and extend the stay of a beneficiary who is now in the United States in another status.
+Select this box if the beneficiary is currently in the United States in a different nonimmigrant classification and is applying to change to a new nonimmigrant status.
+Item C. Extend the stay of a beneficiary who now holds this status.
+Select this box if the beneficiary is currently in the United States in a nonimmigrant classification and is requesting an extension of their stay in the same nonimmigrant classification.

+Item D. Amend the stay of the beneficiary because the beneficiary now holds this status and is not seeking a change to the current authorized period of stay.
+Select this box if the beneficiary is currently in the United States in the same nonimmigrant classification and you are not seeking an extension of the beneficiary's currently authorized period of stay.